 🌟Keep normal routines where possible e.g. food, sleep, daily structures – try to retain some sense of ‘normality’ over the period so that the changes that need to happen are limited and therefore have more chance of success🌟

 🌟What are the triggers?
 Suggestions like making your own crackers if the child cannot cope with unknown surprises (instead they could be filled with what the child likes) is just one example of adjusting the uncertainty of demands that might be placed upon the child.
-Allowing them to be part of the decision making process when it comes to surprises could also be supportive and help to reduce anxiety￼.
+Allowing them to be part of the decision making process when it comes to surprises could also be supportive and help to reduce anxiety.
 The demand to be traditional at this time of year can hinder our judgements; think about those expectations and consider if they are high priority (a need or a risk).
-I mean, is it necessary to sit at the table for Christmas dinner?🌟
+Is it necessary to sit at the table for Christmas dinner?🌟

 🌟Don’t impose your own expectations onto your child or young person.
 Consider the child’s version of happiness may not be the same as yours; we should not try to enforce them to enjoy what we think they ‘should’ be enjoying.
-As parents we can often feel that they will miss out if they don’t experience the traditions at Christmas time, but they are our experiences and likes, rather than those of our young people🌟
+As parents we can often feel that they will miss out if they don’t experience the traditions we did at Christmas time, but they are our experiences rather than those of our young people🌟

 🌟Be conscious of our own social media time or choose carefully what you look at – try to remember that it’s only a screenshot of what life might look like and not reality itself.
 It does not show the bad moments or even the many photographs taken previously to reach that ‘perfect’ shot🌟

 🌟Avoid banning screen time for your children or youngsters, if they are feeling more content in a virtual world, there is probably a reason for that.
-Down time when festive times are highly arousing and sensory overloading is essential for survival.
+Down time when festive times are highly arousing and sensory overloading is essential for survival🌟

 🌟Take comfort in distractions – if our children were at school we would expect that they take comfort breaks or have playtime to unwind and we certainly would not be expecting a child with additional needs to cope with the level of surprises, demands or social experiences that we put upon them over the Christmas period🌟